rahulmistry33/MinutesOfMeeting/README.md

 <br>

 ### Note: do check whl as per operating system.
-This repo has only 32 bit version
+This repo has both 32 bit version and 64 bit version

 <br>